TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/bissc_example.md

 - Configures pinmux, GPIO, UART, ICSS clock to 200MHz (default is 200 MHz, 300 MHz can also be used)
 - Initializes ICSS0-PRU1
-- Initializes defalt parameters, loads the PRU firmware & executes it.
+- Initializes default parameters, loads the PRU firmware & executes it.

 This application is controlled with a terminal interface using a serial over USB connection between the PC host and the EVM.
 Please connect a USB cable between the PC and the EVM/LP.